-The BCS Information Retrieval Specialist Group (referred to as BCS-IRSG) has been running a successful annual conference for young researchers in Information Retrieval since 1979.
-The event was started as a BCS-IRSG Colloquium for Information Retrieval, but then developed into a European conference to reflect the increased popularity, importance and international reach of the event.
+ECIR originates from the BCS-IRSG Colloquium for Information Retrieval, which he BCS Information Retrieval Specialist Group (referred to as BCS-IRSG) began running in 1979.
+This became a successful annual conference for young researchers in Information Retrieval, and then developed into a European conference to reflect the increased popularity, importance and international reach of the event.
 Since 2018 ECIR has been ranked as a CORE A conference.

-The BCS-IRSG Committee (referred to as IRSG) is interested to hear from bidders who wish to organize the European Conference on Information Retrieval 2020 (ECIR 2020) in a European country.
+The BCS-IRSG Committee (referred to here as IRSG) is interested to hear from bidders who wish to organize the European Conference on Information Retrieval 2020 (ECIR 2020) in a European country.
 This will be the 42nd edition of the conference.